hellowac/mapnik-wiki-zh-cn/Raster.md

 This plugin supports reading tiff and geotiff files.

-Tiled or Stripped tiff files are required and when rasters are small < 200-300 MB this driver is faster that the [wiki:GDAL] plugin.
+Tiled or Stripped tiff files are required and when rasters are small < 200-300 MB this driver is faster that the [[GDAL]] plugin.

-If files are larger it is recommended to build GDAL overviews (with gdaladdo command) and instead read with the [wiki:GDAL] plugin.
+If files are larger it is recommended to build GDAL overviews (with gdaladdo command) and instead read with the [[GDAL]] plugin.
  * Note: overviews support is available only in Mapnik >= 0.7.0.

 A drawback(or advantage!) of this plugin is that it requires manually setting the file bounds.
  * hint: create a GDAL datasource from your tiff in python, call the envelope() method to get the bounds, and use those.

-For other plugins see: PluginArchitecture
+For other plugins see: [[PluginArchitecture]]

 # Installation